Rockhaven Resources Ltd. (RK.V) (CVE:RK) Shares Gap Up to $0.13

-Shares of Rockhaven Resources Ltd. (RK.V) (CVE:RK) gapped up before the market opened on Wednesday .
+Rockhaven Resources Ltd. (RK.V) (CVE:RK)’s share price gapped up prior to trading on Wednesday .
 The stock had previously closed at $0.13, but opened at $0.15.
 Rockhaven Resources Ltd. (RK.V) shares last traded at $0.15, with a volume of 23,000 shares trading hands.

 About Rockhaven Resources Ltd. (RK.V) (CVE:RK)